sahil-gaikwad94/backend-Fleet/README.md

 data-reconstruction script.
-Every design decision, and every bug I found while integrating it — a blocking Mongo connect on boot, resolving the data directory across Docker vs. running locally, an LWT race in the test harness, and a log-loop bug where the replay's `t` reset to 0 every lap and got silently rejected by my own stale-event guard after ~7.5 minutes — is mine, and I can walk through any of it line by line.
+Every design decision, and every bug I found while integrating it — a blocking Mongo connect on boot, resolving the data directory across Docker vs. running locally, an LWT race in the test harness is mine, and I can walk through any of it line by line.